joon-ko/music-adventure-log/devlogs/01_beginnings.md

 # \[01\] beginnings

-It all began not long after I'd finished my first [game jam](https://atau.itch.io/saute-and-slay) with a team of friends -- it was one of my first serious forays with the [Godot](https://godotengine.org/) game engine.
-I've grown to really like Godot so far, and it feels slimmer and more intuitive to me than Unity, which I didn't spent much time working with before wanting to try Godot instead.
+It began not long after I'd finished my first [game jam](https://atau.itch.io/saute-and-slay) with a team of friends -- it was one of my first serious forays with the [Godot](https://godotengine.org/) game engine.
+I've grown to really like Godot so far, and it feels slimmer and more intuitive to me than Unity, which I didn't spend much time working with before wanting to try Godot instead.
 I may belong to a growing cohort of game dev hobbyists that have only ever known Godot as their creative medium.

 Browsing through documentation, I came across the [AudioStreamGenerator](https://docs.godotengine.org/en/stable/classes/class_audiostreamgenerator.html#class-audiostreamgenerator) class.
 Unlike other audio streams that already "contain" audio to be played back by an [AudioStreamPlayer](https://docs.godotengine.org/en/stable/classes/class_audiostreamplayer.html), audio is instead programatically generated frame-by-frame.
 For example, to play a pure sine wave, we could write the following script (modified from Godot docs):